TovarishFin/cody-lamson/data/frameworks/mongoose.md

 ---
 framework: Mongoose
 experience: 3 years
+weight: 0
 ---

+## Experience
-Experience updating/creating databases for NodeJS projects. comfortable with complex virtuals and populates.
+I have experience updating/creating databases for NodeJS projects.
+I am comfortable with complex virtuals and populates.

+I have used Mongoose with many projects, the most notable name would probably be Adidas though.